Common Challenges When Using SDKs and How to Overcome Them

 How to Overcome It:

-- Check System Requirements: Before integrating an SDK, review its compatibility requirements, including supported platforms, versions, and dependencies.
+- Check System Requirements: Before integrating an SDK, review its compatibility requirements.
+Ensure it supports your platform, language version, and dependencies.

 - Use Version Management Tools: Tools like